 My only plan to make money from seashells was in using my photography for products I designed in my Zazzle store, Millhill.
 Over the years I have sold some of my photography, but it’s not a big money maker.
 My seashell images are only a small part of what I design and sell.
 I do not sell shells, nor do I want to.
 I’ve bought shells, like the conch above, back when I didn’t know any better.

 I’ve read some pretty horrible blogs that tell you making money by selling shells is possible.
 One blogger wrote that live seashells were worth the most!
 What?
-If you collect a living mollusk it will die.
-The entire shell will stink and will have to be cleaned – which leaves you with an empty seashell and brands you as a mollusk killer!
+If you collect a living mollusk it will die, but maybe he was referring to selling it to an aquarium owner.
+I don’t know, but I believe in letting these amazing creatures live in their own wild habitat.
+They have it hard enough without people stepping in and collecting them.

 I have come across some really awesome shells in my area that I would have loved to add to my small collection.
 The beautiful knobbed whelk that I found out on an island was one such shell.
 It was broken, but look at that color and size!
 The mollusk that built it was gone, but a big hermit crab was tucked way down inside!
 I took photos and put it back into the water.